Akettle44/SRGAN-PyTorch/README.md

 ## Results
 CIFAR10:
 We found super-resolution difficult to work with on CIFAR10.
-We trained hundreds of models, but were never able to ...
+We trained hundreds of models, but were never able to reduce the FID score below ~80, which is extremely high.
+The MSE trained model achieved 85.04, whereas the Feature Based loss marginally improved to an FID score of 84.8.

 ImageNet: TBD